stefnotch/rust-tutorial/README.md

 # Rust Tutorial

 Notes for my in-person Rust tutorial.
+It is the Google Rust tutorial, [but with fewer days and not quite as much content](https://stefnotch.github.io/comprehensive-rust/).

 #### Schedule